 Our methodology for allocating capital to our business segments is based on the Basel III regulatory capital requirements, with the exception of Insurance.
-For Insurance, the allocation of capital is based on fully diversified economic capital.
+Effective November 1, 2023, our attributed capital methodology incorporates leverage requirements to allocate capital to our business segments.
+Our Insurance platform continues to be allocated capital based on fully diversified economic capital.
 Risk-based capital attribution provides a uniform base for performance measurement among business segments, which compares to our overall corporate return objective and facilitates management decisions in resource allocation in conjunction with other factors.